sqli68/datasciencecoursera/Getting And Clearning Data/CodeBook.md

 5. The tidy data set was output to a CSV file.

-More information about the files is available in `README.txt`.
+More information about the files is available in  [README.md](README.md).